juanmv94/jsocket/README.md

 ## JServerSocket classes (servers)
 ### jssocket
-Just create a jssocket object with a port, and a client queue size, and JServerSocket will bind and start to listen at the port!
+Just create a jssocket object with a port, and a client queue size, and JServerSocket will bind and start to listen at the port accepting or not remote connections (bool onlylocal).

-Example: `jssocket(80, 0);`
+Example: `jssocket(80, 0, false);`

 * **int getconnerror()**: gets an integer with a defined connection error after object creation or reconnect() call.
 It returns *jssocket\_no\_err*(==0) if connection was sucessful.
 You can check the full error define list in jssocket.h.
 * **void reconnect()**: unbinds and binds again to the same port.
 Useful if there was a bind error creating the *jssocket* object and you dont want to create a new one.
 * **void disconnect()**: unbinds the port
 * **jssocketconn\* connect_client()**: this is the only way to get a *jssocketconn*.
 After jssocket object creation (port bind) without errors (*jssocket\_no\_err*(==0)) You should call this function to get the next client connection.

-###jssocketconn
+### jssocketconn
 * **void close_conn()**: closes the client connection.

+* **string getip()**: gets a string with the client IP.

 The following are equivalent to the jsocket functions: